GiorgioMotorola/Fighting-Frames/README.md

 # How To Run

 This project runs out of the box with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) installed.
 If you do not have Live Server, it can be installed by navigating to VS Code Extentions.
-You can also see it in action by clicking the link above.
+You can also see the project in action by [Clicking here.](https://ff.mweatherford.rocks/).
 Have fun!!!

 # Requirements Met